Hradec Králové Airport

-In the 2010 was visited by Boeing 737-300 of Czech Connect Airlines on the VFR base training.
+In 2010, it was visited by a Boeing 737-300 of the former Czech airline Czech Connect Airlines on a VFR base training exercise.

-For many years is the LKHK base for Open Skies for Handicapped in June and Czech International Air Festival in September.
+For years the airport has hosted Open Skies for handicapped individuals in June and the Czech International Air Festival in September.

 Project IFR LKHK 2015

-The airport is now under certification process to obtain certification for IFR AFIS with RNAV / GNSS non-precision approach.
+The airport is in the process of obtaining certification for IFR AFIS with RNAV / GNSS non-precision approach.

 Statistics

-In 2017 had Airport Hradec Kralove about 77 376 movements.
+In 2017, Airport Hradec Kralove had about 77 376 movements.